-20 75 feet from the public lot line of Route 302 (Portland Road); 25 feet from any other public lot line.
-Note that this dimensional standard applies to all structures, including display areas for outdoor flea markets / open-air markets.
+20 In the OC district: Except for solar energy facilities, 75 feet from the public lot line of Route 302 (Portland Road); 25 feet from any other public lot line.
+Note that this dimensional standard applies to all structures, including display areas for outdoor flea markets / openair markets.
+In the RN district: Except for solar energy facilities, 75 feet from any front setback line.
+In the OC and RN districts: The minimum front setback line for the solar land area occupied by a solar energy facility is 110 feet.